WPPN 02/21: Reserving contracts with businesses with a public service mission

 9.5 Conditions of contract: Contract clauses and KPIs

 Contractual terms and/or KPIs could be included regarding delivery of the specified elements of the contract through supported factories and businesses meeting the requirements of Regulation 20 or those meeting the requirements of Regulation 77.

 Careful attention needs to be paid to contract terms and/or KPIs to ensure that they are non-discriminatory and that the Tier 1 supplier/contractor retains responsibility for all sub-contractors.
 This will depend upon the wording of the contract which you use and will need to be addressed on a case by case basis.

-Except for instances where the contracting authority may wish to nominate a supplier it has validly awarded a contract to under either Regulation 20 or Regulation 77, contracting authorities should direct main contractors to the appropriate sources of information on supported factories and businesses meeting the requirements of Regulation 20 or those businesses meeting the requirements of Regulation 77.
+Except for instances where the WPS body may wish to nominate a supplier it has validly awarded a contract to under either Regulation 20 or Regulation 77, WPS bodies should direct main contractors to the appropriate sources of information on supported factories and businesses meeting the requirements of Regulation 20 or those businesses meeting the requirements of Regulation 77.

-Social Business Wales2 will be able to help you identify those businesses that meet the eligibility requirements for either Regulation 20 or 77.
-Enquiries should be directed to firstname.lastname@example.org.
+Social Business Wales will be able to help you identify those businesses that meet the eligibility requirements for either Regulation 20 or 77.
+Social Business Wales is funded by the European Regional Development Fund and Welsh Government.
+It is delivered by the Wales Co-operative Centre.
+Enquiries should be directed to Social Business Wales: firstname.lastname@example.org.

-There may be other sources of information on supported businesses or those businesses meeting the requirements of Regulation 77 that contracting authorities can direct are aware of and have alerted to the possibility of an approach from the appointed prime contractor.
-However contracting authorities should not limit the prime contractor to only considering those businesses you are aware of.
+There may be other sources of information on supported businesses or those businesses meeting the requirements of Regulation 77 that WPS bodies can direct are aware of and have alerted to the possibility of an approach from the appointed prime contractor.
+However, WPS bodies should not limit the prime contractor to only considering those businesses you are aware of.